 Considering Filing an LTD Claim?
 Get Organized

-As you prepare to file for disability insurance benefits, take you time and collect your evidence.
+As you prepare to file for disability insurance benefits, take your time and collect your evidence.
 You’ll want to compile:

-- The names and contact information for all of your medical providers
+• The names and contact information for all your medical providers

 If you are looking for specific tools and worksheets, Bryant Legal Group offers a free guidebook.